pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1157 Goals

+Today I continue reading my book, practice TDD, and I establish some goals related to my Software Engineer career, these goals are related to Java and Microservices.

 ##### Day 1156 Software Craftsmanship

 Today I continue with the reading of my book, and some YouTube videos about TDD, I want to compromise to do this technique of coding in my daily work.
 Definitely, I think that practice TDD is a good choice.